blawson69/PurseStrings/README.md

 ---
 ### --drop
-**GM Only** The GM can change the way loot is distributed (during the use of `--dist` above) using the `--drop` command.
-Set it to "true" if you want the leftover coinage to be dropped or "false" to give it to a random Party Member.
+**GM Only** The GM can change the way loot is distributed ([below](#--dist)) using the `--drop` command.
+Set it to "true" if you want the leftover coinage to be dropped so the players can decide amongst themselves who should receive the remainder, or "false" to give it to a random Party Member.
 The default value is "false."
 An option to change this setting is included in the `--config` dialog.

 ```
 !ps --drop true